IBMAppModernization/app-modernization-session-replication-openshift4/README.md

    ![New pod](images/ss6.png)

-4.4 Wait for the 3rd pod to be ready (ie circle around number of pods will be one color)
+4.4 Wait for the 3rd pod to be ready (ie circle around number of pods will be a  uniform  color)

    ![New pod ready](images/ss7.png)